 Research and development expenditures are charged as an operating expense of the Company as incurred.
-Expenditures for development equipment are capitalized and amortized only when the criteria for capitalization are met.
+Expenditures for development of software and equipment are capitalized and amortized only when the criteria for capitalization are met.

 Scientific research and economic development ("SR&ED") credits and government grants